 Audited Financial Statements

-SJHCG is pleased to provide our 5 most recent audited financial statements (PDF, 2.9 MB)
+SJHCG is pleased to provide our 5 most recent audited financial statements:

 Executive Contracts & Salary Disclosure

 SJHCG is committed to open, accountable, and transparent corporate management and governance practices.
-Through the provisions outlined in the Excellent Care for All Act, Broader Public Sector Accountability Act and, most recently, the Freedom of Information and Protection of Privacy Act, hospitals continue to enhance quality, transparency, and accountability in a variety of ways.
+Through the provisions outlined in the Excellent Care for All Act, Broader Public Sector Accountability Act, Public Sector Salary Disclosure Act and, most recently, the Freedom of Information and Protection of Privacy Act, hospitals continue to enhance quality, transparency, and accountability in a variety of ways.

 - View contracts (PDF, 1.66 MB) for each of our Executive Team members